 Mezieres method in London.
 Mézières or Global Postural Re-education uses a combination of specific stretching postures, breath work and hands on therapy.
-At Wellthy Clinic we offer Mezieres postural rehabilitation and offer a 15min free consultation to answer any questions you may have.
+At Wellthy Clinic we offer Mezieres postural rehabilitation consultation.
 In our below blog we discuss the aims, narrative and what mézières therapy involves.

 Mezieres Method London

 It is important to mention that Francoise viewed every patient differently and therefore needs to be individually studied and treated.
 Any pathology, osteo-muscular or otherwise presents differently.
 Therefore there are no standard protocols but individual plans will be created.
 Moreover it does not treat the painful area.
 This method seeks to reduce muscular tensions to reduce pressure onto the symptomatic area.

 She designed a way of treating patients based on her discoveries.
 Instead of working on the area of dysfunction this method restores balance through a reshaping of the whole body.
 This is achieved through an eccentric static contraction of the muscular chains.
 By stretching the tight muscular chains, the strength of the weakened antagonist muscles (mainly the quadriceps and abdominal muscles) improves automatically.

 You will hold a stretch until all compensations are eliminated.
 Every treatment is different and as such each client will experience different reactions as a consequence.
 The work is very physical for both patient and therapist.
 This method will address the cause of your discomfort through a global approach which will provide a long term solution.
 Typically you will require a course of weekly treatment for 6 weeks and then reassess depending on your presenting symptoms.